Highly Suspect: Formation and Mister Asylum (2009–2015)

-Highly Suspect got their start in 2009 as a cover band playing songs by Sublime, Jimi Hendrix and Pink Floyd in local bars in the Cape Cod area, such as the British Beer Company, J.R Brody's Roadside Tavern, and Sundancers, also touring and playing a limited number of shows with bands 10 Years, Monster Truck and Sevendust.
-They attended Dennis-Yarmouth Regional High School.
+Highly Suspect began in 2009 as a cover band playing songs by Sublime, Jimi Hendrix, and Pink Floyd in local bars in the Cape Cod area including the British Beer Company, J.R Brody's Roadside Tavern, and Sundancers.
+They also toured and played a limited number of shows with bands 10 Years, Monster Truck, and Sevendust.
+The band all graduated from Dennis-Yarmouth Regional High School in South Yarmouth, Massachusetts, east of Hyannis.

 First Offense was Highly Suspect's first EP, released on July 15, 2009.
-The EP consists of "Life's a Fun Ride", "Not Me", and "Smile On", their first written and recorded songs after making the switch from a cover band ("Not Me" would later appear on the self-titled album Highly Suspect).
+The EP has "Life's a Fun Ride", "Not Me", and "Smile On", their first written and recorded songs ("Not Me" would later appear on the self-titled album Highly Suspect).
 The Gang Lion EP was the band's second EP, released on October 3, 2010.
-It consists of "Gang Lion", "Big Bear", and "Then Mickey", all of which would later appear on their self-titled album, Highly Suspect.
+It consists of "Gang Lion", "Big Bear", and "Then Mickey", all of which later appeared on their self-titled album, Highly Suspect.

 The Worst Humans was the band's third EP, released July 13, 2012.
 The EP featured the songs "Bath Salts", "Gumshoe" and "The Go".
 The recordings were available for both physical purchase and digital download on Bandcamp.
 The band's fourth EP, Black Ocean, was released in October 2013.
-It featured two tracks from their debut release as well as three new tracks, "Fuck Me Up", "Lydia", and "Guess What".
-This release was jointly produced by Joel Hamilton and Joe Duplantier of Gojira.
+It featured two tracks from their debut release as well as three new tracks, "_ Me Up", "Lydia", and "Guess What".
+The release was jointly produced by Joel Hamilton and Joe Duplantier of Gojira.

 Their self-titled compilation album Highly Suspect was released in 2011.
 It contains fourteen tracks, consisting of several new songs as well as previously released but re-recorded songs, like "Gang Lion" and "Then Mickey".
 The band toured the United States in early 2015 with Deftones, Chevelle, Halestorm, Catfish and the Bottlemen and Scott Weiland from Stone Temple Pilots.
 The music video for the song "Lydia" premiered on MTV.com on June 25, 2015.

 Their first studio album Mister Asylum was released on July 17, 2015, via 300 Entertainment.
 The first single from the album, titled "Lydia", peaked at number 4 on the US Mainstream Rock Songs chart and at number 24 on the US Alternative Songs chart.
 On July 24, 2015, the album debuted at number 39 on the New Zealand Albums Chart.
 Highly Suspect was selected for iTunes' 2015 New Artist Spotlight by its editors.
 In November, the band released their second single "Bloodfeather", which peaked at number 5 on the US Mainstream Rock Songs chart.

 The Boy Who Died Wolf (2016–2017)

-Their second studio album, The Boy Who Died Wolf, was released November 18, 2016.
+In June of 2016, Highly Suspect travelled to Bogota Colombia to record their second studio album, again with producer Joel Hamilton.
+The Boy Who Died Wolf, was released November 18, 2016.
 The band released the single "My Name Is Human" on September 7, 2016.
 A second single, "Little One", was released on April 26, 2017.
 On December 6, it was announced that "My Name Is Human" was nominated for Best Rock Song at the 59th Annual Grammy Awards.